vtexdocs/dev-portal-content/docs/guides/UI Customization/vtexjs/vtexjs-for-checkout.md

     </tr>
     <tr>
         <td>items</td>
-        <td>Array
-            the set of items that will be updated.
+        <td>Array the set of items that will be updated.
 Even if there is only one item, it must be wrapped in an Array.</td>
     </tr>
     <tr>
         <td>splitItem</td>
-        <td>Boolean
-            Default: true
+        <td>Boolean Default: true.
 Informs if a separate item should be created in case the items to be updated have attachments/services.</td>
     </tr>
 </table>